reza-rahim/test-change/test.md

 `root@nginx:/#`

-Now we are at the contianer propmt issue the following command:
+Now we are at the contianer propmt, issue the following command `ip` :

 `ip a`